diegomrodrigues2/py_virtual_gpu/README.md

 curl http://localhost:8000/events
 ```

-In the dashboard, navigate to a GPU detail page and use the **Show Kernel Log**
-button to toggle a table listing all recorded kernel launches.
+In the dashboard open a GPU detail page and use the **Show Kernel Log** button to toggle the table of recorded launches.

 ## Using with Jupyter/REPL

-To expose the API while working interactively start it in a background thread:
+Expose the API while working interactively by starting it in a background thread:

 ```python
 from py_virtual_gpu.api.server import start_background_api, start_background_dashboard